Where do Chemistry and Biochemistry majors go after leaving Berry College?

 Can Chemistry or Biochemistry help me obtain a position in the health fields?

-The Chemistry and Biochemistry majors offer an excellent vantage point for students pursuing studies in medical, pharmacy or dental school.
-These schools all require entrance exams (MCAT, PCAT and DCAT, respectively) that test for in-depth knowledge of chemistry and chemical principles.
-While many of our Chemistry students have successfully entered medical, dental, and pharmacy school, the Biochemistry major has been the more popular choice.
-The Biochemistry major requires the biology, chemistry, biochemistry, mathematics and physics courses that are necessary for obtaining a superior grade on the entrance exams.
+The Chemistry and Biochemistry majors offer an excellent prepation for students pursuing studies in medical, pharmacy or dental school.
+These schools all require entrance exams (MCAT, PCAT and DAT, respectively) that test for in-depth knowledge of chemistry and chemical principles.
+Students with either a Chemistry or Biochemistry degrees have successfully entered medical, dental, and pharmacy school, with the Biochemistry major being the more popular choice.
+The Biochemistry major contains the biology, chemistry, biochemistry, mathematics and physics content necessary for obtaining a superior grade on the entrance exams.
 Importantly, our program prepares students for a lifetime of learning, which is essential to keep up with the continual advances in the medical field.